greenelab/deep-review/sections/06_discussion.md

 labeled data may be derived from an experimental assay that has known and unknown technical artifacts, biases, and error profiles.
-It is possible to weight training examples or construct Bayesian models to account for uncertainty in the data, but this is rarely done in practice. `TODO: Is this even true?
+It is possible to weight training examples or construct Bayesian models to account for uncertainty in the data, but this is rarely done in practice. `TODO: @cgreene will edit this last line; it might be done in practice but not highlighted in papers`
-Would like feedback here.`

 For some types of data, especially images, it is straightforward to augment training datasets by splitting one labeled example into multiple examples.
-An image can easily be rotated or inverted and retain its label `TODO: does someone have examples to cite here?
-Issue #163?`.
+An image can easily be rotated, flipped, or translated and retain its label [@doi:10.1101/095794].
 3D MRI and 4D fMRI (with time as a dimension) data can be decomposed into sets of 2D images [@doi:10.1101/070441].
 This greatly expands the number of training examples in domains where only hundreds of subjects are available but artificially treats images from the same volume as independent instances and sacrifices the structure inherent in the data.
 CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of random subsets of cells that are randomly sampled with replacement from the full dataset [@tag:Arvaniti2016_rare_subsets].

 Simulated or semi-synthetic training data has also been employed in multiple biomedical domains. `TODO:  simulated data: #5 #99 #293, maybe #117 and #197.